conan-io/docs/reference/commands/consumer/config.rst

 This means for example that **profiles** and **hooks** files will be overwritten if already present, but no profile or hook file that the user has in the local machine will be deleted.

-All the configuration files will be copied to the conan home directory.
+All the configuration files will be copied to the Conan home directory.
 These are the special files and the rules applied to merge them:

 +--------------------------------+----------------------------------------------------------------------+
 | File                           | How it is applied                                                    |